NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Funding and access

 \section{Funding and access}

-This research was supported by the Lopez–Loreta Foundation (J.F., H.R., C.L., X.X.).
+This research was supported by the Lopez–Loreta Foundation (J.F., H.R., C.L., X.X.) and the UK Medical Research Council programme (J.F. and X.X.).
 C.L. has also received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No.101126636.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising.